 Are you hyped up after reading this and you are looking to buy some $SWTH while our market cap is just slightly over 10 million still?

 Definitely not financial advice but you can head to Demex or click here to buy.

 The information and publications are not intended to be and do not constitute financial advice, investment advice, trading advice or any other advice or recommendation of any sort offered or endorsed by Switcheo.
 Switcheo does not take into account your personal investment objectives, specific investment goals, specific needs or financial situation and makes no representation and assumes no liability to the accuracy or completeness of the information provided here.
 Switcheo also does not warrant that such information and publications are accurate, up to date or applicable to the circumstances of any particular case.

-Demex (or Decentralized Mercantile Exchange) is the cross-chain derivatives DEX powered by Carbon Protocol, and is designed to support any type of financial asset imaginable.
-To make finance accessible and trust optional, Demex is built for speed, scalability and security, all while providing an intuitive and seamless user experience.
+Demex (or Decentralized Mercantile Exchange) is the cross-chain derivatives DEX powered by Carbon, and is designed to support any type of financial asset imaginable.
+Demex aims to make finance accessible and trust-optional while providing an intuitive and familiar user experience.

-Demex is also permissionless, allowing users to list new markets, import tokens, commit liquidity and more, giving control and power back to users to achieve a truly decentralized experience.
+Demex is fully permissionless, allowing any user to list new markets, tokens, and participate in DeFi, giving control back to users for a truly decentralized experience.